|Support||Chat & Email|

 CyberGhost is a larger VPN service that you’ll often see recommended on various “review” websites.
 But don’t be fooled by fake reviews that only regurgitate marketing slogans.

 Most of these “review” websites ignore the fact that CyberGhost, Private Internet Access, and ZenMate are all owned by the same company, called Kape.
-Kape is an Israeli business with a history of producing malware and collecting data for profit.
+Kape is an Israeli business with a history of infecting devices with malware hidden in software bundles.

 - Good leak protection features (kill switch)